24 hours customer service +9779849693351

 The Lower Mustang Trek is a popular trekking route in Nepal that takes you through the lower region of the Mustang district.
 It is a relatively easy trek and is suitable for people of all ages and fitness levels.

-Lower Mustang Trek is a short and scenic trek that doesn’t require expensive permits like an Upper Mustang trek.
-There are many ancient monasteries and unique lifestyles in this region, which is the largest protected biodiversity area in Nepal.
-The Lower Mustang 5-day trek begins with a flight or drive to Jomsom via Pokhara.
-Trek around Jomsom to discover the stark, barren landscapes of Lower Mustang Trek dotted with Tibetan Buddhist cultural attractions.
-Trekking on this trek does not require high altitudes.
-Lower Mustang Trek is the best option for trekkers who are short of time and don’t wish to do a strenuous trek.
-It is a classic trek along the ancient route to Tibet through the Kali Gandaki valley and the gateway to Nepal’s secret treasure-Mustang.
+The Lower Mustang Trek is a short and scenic trek that doesn’t require expensive permits like an Upper Mustang trek.
+This region is home to many ancient monasteries and unique lifestyles.
+The 5-day Lower Mustang trek begins with a flight or drive to Jomsom via Pokhara.
+Trek around Jomsom to discover the stark, barren landscapes of Lower Mustang, dotted with Tibetan Buddhist cultural attractions.
+The Lower Mustang Trek is an ideal option for trekkers who are short on time and don’t wish to embark on a strenuous trek.
+It is a classic route along the ancient path to Tibet through the Kali Gandaki Valley, the gateway to Nepal’s hidden treasure – Mustang.

 Mustang Eco Museum in Jomsom

 A Mustang Eco Museum is also located in Jomsom, where you can learn about the history, architecture, and culture of the area.
-This is the most ideal place to learn about local art, history, culture, and artifacts about Mustang.
+This is the ideal place to learn about the local art, history, culture, and artifacts of Mustang.
 The Sakyapa Monastery, also known as Kagchode Thubten Sampheling Gompa at Kagbeni, dates back to the 14th century.
 A ridge overlooks the Kaligandaki River from the monastery.

 Lower Mustang Trek is visibly and culturally different from other parts of Nepal.
 Tibet’s Buddhist traditions influence the culture, traditions, dialects, and clothing in this region.
 The lifestyle at lower elevations drastically changes as you gain altitude.
 Experience the diversity and richness of culture at Jomsom.

 The village of Kagbeni is located in the valley of the Kali Gandaki River which is also the valley of the Lower Mustang trek, Kagbeni is considered one of the oldest villages in the Himalayas.
 Kagbeni is a village in the rural municipality of Baragubg Muktikshetra in the Gandaki province of western Nepal.
-Kagbeni is located at an altitude of 2,804 meters above sea level and has an area of 58.3 square kilometers.
+The valley is located at an altitude of 2,804 meters above sea level and has an area of 58.3 square kilometers.
 Kagbeni receives power from a hydroelectric plant along the nearby Kali Gandaki River.
-In spite of being a small village, it has gained popularity and stardom throughout the world because of its natural beauty, culture, tradition, and landscape.
+Despite being a small village, it has gained popularity and stardom throughout the world because of its natural beauty, culture, tradition, and landscape.

 Kagbeni is also an influential village among Buddhists.
 The village has Buddhist monasteries and temples dating back thousands of years.
 In its entirety, the village is a Tibetan village unlike any other.
 Its language, lifestyle, and landscape are also similar to Tibetan.
 The Buddhist culture that Pelisse described fifty years ago is still evident in today’s town with rows of large prayer wheels, a monastery that blows its horns at dawn, and Tibetan-influenced architecture.

-this is the Valley that is only finding Shaligram on the bank of the Kali Gandaki rivers of Lower Mustang.
+The Valley is popular for Shaligram which can be found on the bank of the Kali Gandaki rivers of Lower Mustang.
 Shell stone (Shaligram) is a fossilized shell stone.
 Shaligrams is an incarnation of Lord Vishnu in Hinduism.
 According to Hindu mythology, Lord Vishnu turned into Shaligram after he was cursed by Vrinda, the wife of Jalandhar.

 Hindu devotees worship Lord Vishnu as a symbol throughout the world.
 The Kali Gandaki River in Nepal is the main source of Shaligram, making it a sacred river.
 Different religious scripts use different types of Shaligrams.